Cellular $E_k$-algebras: Comparing algebra and module cells

 \subsubsection{Comparing $f_1^+$ and $g_k$}

-We shall now prove that $g_k$ is homotopic to $f_1^+$.
-This only has content for $k \geq 2$, in which case $\sfG$ is assumed to be symmetric monoidal.
-Thus we may use the simpler construction of $f_k$ in the previous section.
-Unravelling definitions, the maps
+We shall now explain how the map $g_k$ may be identified with a special case of the map $f_1^+$.
+This only has content for $k \geq 2$, in which case $\sfG$ is assumed to be symmetric monoidal and we may use the simpler construction of $f_k$ in the previous section.
+More precisely we will show that the map $g_k$ for $A$ and $B$ is homotopic to the map $f_1^+$ for $S^{k-1} \wedge A$ and $S^{k-1} \wedge B$, after identifying the domains of these maps using the isomorphism